Doctrinal Statements of

 The Person and Work of the Holy Spirit

-We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgement; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption.
-(John 16:8-11; Rom.
-8:9; 1 Cor.
+We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption.
+(John 16:8-11; Rom 8:9; 1 Cor.
 12:12-14; 2 Cor.
 3:6; Eph.
 1:13-14)

 The Eternal Security and Assurance of Believers

-We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word, which, however, clearly forbids the use of Christian liberty as an occasion to the flesh.
-(Rom.
-13:13-14; Gal.
+We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word, which clearly forbids the use of Christian liberty as an occasion to the flesh.
+(Rom 6:1; 13:13-14; Gal.
 5:13; Titus 2:11-15)

 We believe that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures.
 (Acts 14:27; 20:17, 28-32; 1 Tim.
 3:1-13; Titus 1:5-11)